nileshmali01/AccuKnoxAssignmentt/README.md

-# Cow wisdom web server

-# MyFirstApp Docker Image
+# MyFirstApp Docker Image for AccuKnox Assignment..

 This repository provides a Docker image for running MyFirstApp.

-## Prerequisites

-- Docker : Ensure that Docker is installed on your machine.
-You can download Docker from the official website: [https://www.docker.com](https://www.docker.com)

 ## How to Run